 Highest & Lowest Rent in Manhattan

 A little research followed by searching can find you the lower priced apartments in NYC.
-While it does take some effort, it will be worth it as you can save hundreds of dollars per month simply by choosing the neighborhoods that are not in such demand.
+While it does take some effort, it will be worth it as you can save hundreds of dollars per month on rent in nyc simply by choosing the neighborhoods that are not in such demand.

 Thanks to the concentration of people earning a high income, many of the services and products in New York City are cheaper than what you would find in many other parts of the country.
 The concentration of people earning good income leads to competition which keeps prices low.